-- 5.1 If Committee agree to the preferred option and note back up option, as identified above, the following next steps are proposed for the development of Custom House: - 5.1.2 Promotion of the preferred option and project timescale within the local community. - 5.1.3 Development of key funding bids by SHBT for both development funding for the project as well as capital funds for the works. - 5.1.4 Once funding is secured, appointment of design team by SHBT for development stage up to RIBA Stage (including tender). - 5.1.5 Once funding is secured, development of community engagement activities by SHBT linked to the Custom House development and its place within the history of Leith. - 5.1.6 Development of proposals for the heritage display element of the project by SHBT with the Council's Museums and Galleries service and other partners and stakeholders. - 5.1.7 Once funding is secured and the tender process concluded, appointment of the main contractor by SHBT for the works and start of the capital project works on site.
+- 5.1 The following next steps are proposed for the development of Custom House: - 5.1.2 Ongoing promotion of the preferred option and project timescale within the local community. - 5.1.3 Creation of key funding bids by SHBT for both development funding for the project as well as capital funds for the works. - 5.1.4 Once funding is secured, appointment of design team by SHBT for development stage up to RIBA Stage 3 (Planning) and then RIBA Stage 4 (Tender Action). - 5.1.5 Once funding is secured, development of community engagement activities by SHBT linked to the Custom House development and its place within the history of Leith. - 5.1.6 Working with the Council's Museums and Galleries Service, development of proposals for the heritage display element of the project, including consulting with other partners and stakeholders. - 5.1.7 Working with the Council's legal team to confirm extension of its current lease until December 2025 and agree terms of the 99-year lease to enable this to be signed when the construction phase is ready to start on site. - 5.1.8 Once funding is secured and the tender process concluded, appointment of the main contractor by SHBT for the works and start of the capital project works on site.